RayParkerBassPlayer/slippage/README.md

 - **Permanent member protection**: Permanent assignments cannot be evicted
 - **Smart eviction and reassignment**: Higher-priority members can reclaim slips
 - **Size-based protection**: Members keep small slips that larger boats can't fit in
-- **Best-fit algorithm**: Assigns smallest suitable slip to minimize waste
+- **Best-fit algorithm**: Assigns smallest suitable slip to minimize waste, with width margin as tie-breaker
 - **Preference for current slips**: Tries to keep members in their existing slips
+- **Tight fit warnings**: Alerts when boats fit with less than 6 inches of width clearance (shown as "TIGHT FIT")
+- **Price calculation**: Optional per-square-foot pricing based on larger of boat or slip area
+- **Flexible length handling**: Optional mode to ignore length constraints, allowing boats to overhang slips

 ## Quick Start